harrisonlab/Metabarcoding_projects/README.md

 done
 ```

-### Trimming method with usearch
+#### Trimming with usearch
 utrim is using the expected error per base.
-The settings below (which also set minimum length to 200) will discard sequences of 200 bases if expected error is > 1 - this is for the forward read only, the reverse read is not as stringent due to fairly poor quality of data in this example.
+The settings below (which also set minimum length to 200) will discard sequences of 200 bases if expected error is > 1 - this is for the forward read only, the reverse read is not as stringent due to (current) fairly poor quality of data.
 Will also save as renamed fasta.
 ```shell
 counter=0;